Secondary Glazing Cost

 Provides Insulation

-Secondary glazing provides a great amount of insulation, which will help to keep your home a lot warmer — even in winter months.
+Secondary glazing provides a great amount of insulation, which will help to keep your home a lot warmer, even in winter months.
 This extra insulation can also result in lower energy costs overall.

 Reduces Noise

-The extra layer added onto your window can result in a lot less noise coming through from the outside.
+The extra layer added to your window can result in a lot less noise coming through from the outside.
 This can be especially beneficial if you live somewhere where there is a lot of noise, such as a city or on a busy road.

 Added Security